-Schools have a mandatory duty to report to Children's Social Care in the local authority where they are aware or suspect that a child is subject to a private fostering arrangement.
+LAMPs have a mandatory duty to report to Children's Social Care in the local authority where they are aware or suspect that a child is subject to a private fostering arrangement.
 LAMP staff are expected to notify the DSL when they become aware of or suspect private fostering arrangements.
 The DSL will speak to the family of the child involved to check that they are aware of their duty to inform the LA.
 LAMP will also fulfil its duty to inform the local authority of the private fostering arrangement.

-38. Related safeguarding policies
+40. Related safeguarding policies

 - Staff Behaviour Policy (code of conduct)

 - Physical intervention and the use of reasonable force

 - Behaviour

 - Personal and intimate care

 - Complaints procedure

 - Tackling bullying including prejudice-based bullying

+- Physical contact

 - Whistleblowing

 - SEN

+- Attendance, absence and children missing education

 - Safer recruitment and selection

 - Managing allegations

 - Grievance and disciplinary

-Domestic Abuse
+41. Domestic Abuse

 Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
-Many children see, hear or experience the effects of domestic abuse between family members at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
+Many children see, hear or experience the effects of domestic abuse between family members at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse.